gabigf/Wi-know2.0/README.md

 ## Key Aspects
--Flip card animation using javscript and css
+- Flip card animation using javscript and css
--First project using SCSS
+- First project using SCSS
--Greatly reduced the sheer amount of code from the first version of this project (https://github.com/gabigf/Wi-Know)
+- Greatly reduced the sheer amount of code from the first version of this project (https://github.com/gabigf/Wi-Know)

 ## Improvements to come
 - Responsive layout